ilzeabe/Diabetes_NHANES/README.md

 #### Running the code:

-'install.packages("tidyverse")'

-'tidyverse': used for data wrangling
-'ggplot2': used for data visualization, included in 'tidyverse', so there is no need to load it separately.
+Packages used:
+'tidyverse' --> use for data wrangling (includes 'ggplot2' used for visualizations) 'rmarkdown' --> use for creading the .rmd file 'janitor' --> use for creating the summary tables 'broom' --> use for creating neat t-test output

 The code uses a subset of the original dataset to only include variables of interest.